- Tall Cactus

 Equally at home at a beer joint or concert hall, the Bandits meld old-time, bluegrass, western swing and country with the sounds of string band instruments to create the “North Texas Skunkgrass” sound.

-Flight Music Group telling me about this band out of Denton, Texas called Boxcar Bandits.
-I don’t listen to bluegrass music, typically, but as soon as I previewed these tracks I was hooked.
+So, I get a submission from Brooks Kendall, Jr. of Flight Music Group telling me about this band out of Denton, Texas called Boxcar Bandits.
+I don't listen to bluegrass music, typically, but as soon as I previewed these tracks I was hooked.
 This is just feel-good music.
 The fact that these are live tracks gives these selections even more vitality.
-The ambience of the club, the audience, and the stage conversation lends a feeling of “being there” that makes this a great listen.
+The ambience of the club, the audience, and the stage conversation lends a feeling of "being there" that makes this a great listen.

 Here's what Pegasus News recently had to say about the band: